 In accordance with regulatory requirements, Wolters Kluwer has notified the Dutch Authority for the Financial Markets (AFM) that it currently holds 2.71% of total issued ordinary shares.
 Currently, the number of issued ordinary shares is 279,716,860.

 Further information on our share buyback transactions can be found on our website www.wolterskluwer.com/investors.

 About Wolters Kluwer

-Wolters Kluwer N.V.
-(AEX: WKL) is a global leader in information, software solutions, and services for professionals in the health, tax and accounting, risk and compliance, finance, and legal sectors.
+Wolters Kluwer (WKL) is a global leader in professional information, software solutions, and services for the health, tax & accounting, finance, risk & compliance, and legal sectors.
 We help our customers make critical decisions every day by providing expert solutions that combine deep domain knowledge with specialized technology and services.

 Forward-looking Statements and Other Important Legal Information

 This report contains forward-looking statements.
 These statements may be identified by words such as “expect”, “should”, “could”, “shall” and similar expressions.
 Wolters Kluwer cautions

 that such forward-looking statements are qualified by certain risks and uncertainties that could cause actual results and events to differ materially from what is contemplated by the forward-looking statements.
 Factors which could cause actual results to differ from these forward- looking statements may include, without limitation, general economic conditions; conditions in the markets in which Wolters Kluwer is engaged; behavior of customers, suppliers, and competitors; technological developments; the implementation and execution of new ICT